-Beyonce, Jay Z To Open Restaurant In Los Angeles, ‘The Carter’ Open In Australia
+Beyonce, Jay Z To Open Restaurant In Los Angeles, The Carter Opens In Australia

 The upscale venue, which was the old The Cat & Fiddle location, is being re-developed into Beyonce and Jay Z’s culinary vision, according to Love B. Scott.

-The original 1920’s building is a Spanish-style stone complex built around a big courtyard but who knows what kind of drastic changes will be made to the property’s layout.
+The original 1920s building is a Spanish-style stone complex built around a big courtyard, but who knows what kind of drastic changes will be made to the property’s layout.

 Local chefs have reportedly already begun interviewing with the restaurant managers.

-Beyonce and Jay Z’s restaurant has yet to be named… at least to the public.
+Beyonce and Jay Z’s restaurant has yet to be named — at least to the public.

 Beyonce and Jay Z previously lived in New York City in a penthouse apartment.
 However, perhaps with a daughter and two more babies on the way, the Carters decided that they needed to get away from the city life.

-The Carters have rented a 16,000 square foot mansion in Holmby Hills at a cool $150,000/month.
+The Carters have rented a 16,000-square-foot mansion in Holmby Hills at a cool $150,000/month.

 The Los Angeles home has seven bedrooms, nine bathrooms, an infinity pool with a waterfall, and much more, according to Home Garden Vibes.